townmath/cisp400-reader/docs/_sources/trees/trees.rst.txt

 Tree ADT concepts
 =================
-If sequence containers like :cref:`vector` are so great, then why would we need anything else?
+If sequence containers like :container:`vector` are so great, then why would we need anything else?

 In a word: search.